 Our audit testing is based on a level of performance materiality, which is a percentage of overall materiality, but also dependent on the level of inherent risk assessed on the area being tested.
-It is the level we use to calculate our sample sizes, and is our acceptable difference in any substantive analytical procedures.
-It is lower than overall materiality as it helps to reduce the risk that the total of the uncorrected or undetected misstatements does not exceed materiality for the financial statements as a whole.
-It is based on between 50 - 80% of overall materiality depending on the risk level.
-Our initial assessment of performance materiality for the College is based on low inherent risk, meaning that we have applied 80% of overall materiality as performance materiality.
+Our initial assessment of performance materiality is based on low inherent risk, meaning that we have applied 80% of overall materiality as performance materiality.